Speak Low (band)

 Speak Low or SpeakLOW is a Spanish jazz funk combo based in Madrid, that was formed in 2002.
 The band was founded by Julián Maeso, Jose García and Antonio Pax.
 They have released 2 albums and 5 singles.
 The band was influenced by Lonnie Smith, Brian Auger, Georgie Fame, Lou Donaldson and The Meters.
 The band split up in 2011, their farewell concert being only in 2012 on the Moe Black Music Festival.

 History

 Speak Low was formed in late 2002 by Julián Maeso (of The Sunday Drivers), Antonio Pax (of La Vacazul) and Jose Funko (of Mamafunko) to play covers of classic jazz-funk, soul and boogaloo in local clubs.
-Later Martín and David García would join and original compositions start to emerge.
-In 2003 they recorded a demo of three songs.
+Later, Martín and David García would join and original compositions started to emerge.
+In 2003, they recorded a demo of three songs.
 Later, during the summer of 2004 the band recorded ten original songs, published in the spring of 2006 under the title I'm Gonna Groove Ya.